agua-chile/pdf_analyzer/README.md

 ## Support

 For questions or issues:
-- Check the error logs for debugging information
+- Check the error traceback for debugging information
 - Ensure your IBM Watsonx credentials are correctly configured
 - Verify that all dependencies are properly installed